Adversarial Robustness Verification and Attack Synthesis in Stochastic Systems: Case Studies and Evaluation

-We consider the $n\times m$ GridWorld~\cite{gridworld} class of case studies in which an agent navigates an $n\times m$ grid by moving up, down, left, and right according to a memoryless, deterministic policy.
-The GridWorld environment is modeled as an MDP.
+We consider the $n\times m$ Grid World~\cite{gridworld} class of case studies in which an agent navigates an $n\times m$ grid by moving up, down, left, and right according to a memoryless, deterministic policy.
+The Grid World environment is modeled as an MDP.
 We assume the policy is fixed, and use the policy adversarial robustness definition from Section \ref{sec:DTMCtoMDP} to reason about the composed DTMC.
-In each state of the composed DTMC, there is some probability that the agent ``slips'' and does not go in their intended direction.
-We consider an adversary who is able to increase and decrease the probability that the agent ``slips'', within constraints defined by an $\varepsilon,max$-bounded threat model.
+In each state of the composed DTMC, there is some probability that the agent does not go in their intended direction.
+We consider an adversary who is able to increase and decrease these probabilities, within constraints defined by an $\varepsilon,max$-bounded threat model.
 Adversaries to this model can use any of the four threat models defined in Section \ref{sec:tms}.

-States in GridWorld grids are indexed sequentially from left to right then bottom to top.
-For some experiments, we generate randomized $n\times m$ GridWorld examples for a given $n,m,$ and transition structure.
+States in Grid World grids are indexed sequentially from left to right then bottom to top.
+For some experiments, we generate randomized $n\times m$ Grid World examples for a given $n,m,$ and transition structure.
 We accomplish this by generating a random probability distribution over adjacent states in the transition structure, for each state in the DTMC.
 In other words, the structure of each DTMC is fixed, but the probabilities are randomized.